dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ```

-This particular organism has a single gene on its chromosome: the MT gene (you’ll soon see why it’s called MT).
-The gene spans positions 10 to 122 on the chromosome.
+This particular organism has a **single gene** on its chromosome: the **MT gene** (you’ll soon see why it’s called MT).
+The gene spans positions 10 to 122 on the chromosome (in reality, the location of a gene within a chromosome varies and it is determined during the read alignment process).

 ```python